-WhatsApp Pricing Explained: How Much Does It Cost in 2025?
+WhatsApp Pricing Explained: How Much Does It Cost?

 Prices may change, so you should always check the official rate card before you launch big campaigns.